manongdfr/GL02_Mixte/README.txt

 ### Jeu de données
 Les données fournies sont présentes dans le fichier SujetA_data

+### Test Unitaires
+    npm test

+Test_semantic :
+    "can create a new CRU"

+Test_syntactic :
+    "can read a 'ue' from a simulated input"
+    "can read a 'place' from a simulated input"
+    "can read a 'salle' from a simulated input"
+    "can read a 'statut' from a simulated input"
+    "can read a 'type' from a simulated input"
+    "can read a 'sousgroupe' from a simulated input"

 ### Liste des contributeurs
 S. Olgard (sarah.olgard@utt.fr)